-Nottingham will start to carefully and safely reopen to more people from 15 June 2020 as lock down restrictions are eased and new arrangements are put in place to make it possible.
+Nottingham has started to carefully and safely reopen to more people as the Government eases lock down restrictions and new arrangements are put in place to make it possible.

 The City Council is working with the Nottingham Business Improvement District (BID), retailers and other local businesses to ensure the city centre and neighbourhood shopping areas can successfully start to reopen.

 Following the opening of non-essential shops in June, pubs, restaurants, cafes, hotels and other hospitality and entertainment services have also now started to reopen.

 But as we get back to a ‘new normal’ – we all still need to stay safe.

 A range of measures are being put in place to enable you to move around public places in the city safely.

 We know it’s exciting to come back into the city centre, but of course things aren’t fully back to normal and we all need to bear in mind that the virus is still prevalent which means we need to proceed cautiously and above all safely:

 Please remember to keep your distance and keep left on pavements and pedestrianised areas.